 First of all, family violence is a crime in Australia.
 Violence of any kind is not tolerated by our legal system including our criminal justice system and our immigration selection process.

 If you have experienced family violence in your relationship, you should get help immediately.
 You can get urgent help by calling the police in urgent matters.
-Also, consider calling 1-300-RESPECT or further guidance on what to do next.
+Also, consider calling 1-300-RESPECT for further guidance on what to do next.

 If you have married your spouse while the holder of a Prospective Marriage visa (subclass 300) and applied for a Partner visa (subclass 820/801), or if you are awaiting the outcome of your application for a temporary Partner visa (subclass 820), or you have been granted a temporary Partner visa (subclass 820), or you have entered Australia as the holder of a provisional Partner visa (subclass 309) and you or your family members have experienced family violence (from your sponsor), then the family violence provisions in the Migration Act might allow you to have your case considered for permanent residency even though you have not met the 2-year rule and your relationship has broken down.

 Unfortunately, you must understand that the current rules might not apply to you if you are a dependent on your partner’s visa application for a 461 visa or you are a holder of New Zealand family visa subclass 461.

-This means that you is sought based on the sponsorship by a New Zealand citizen residing in Australia, family violence provisions which apply to seekers of subclass 801 or subclass 100 permanent residence visas, will not apply to assist you.
+This means that you are sought based on the sponsorship by a New Zealand citizen residing in Australia, family violence provisions that apply to seekers of subclass 801 or subclass 100 permanent residence visas, will not apply to assist you.